teshchaudhary/TLE_FTF/README.md

 * Latest alerts are displayed in a scrolling marquee.
 * Map is interactive: click pins to view details and navigate to source links.
 * Timeline shows counts of disasters over time grouped by severity.

 ---

-## **To-Do / Next Steps**

-* Rotate multiple alerts in marquee
-* Add sorting and pagination for tables
-* Enhance map interactivity (hover info, cluster markers)
-* Integrate disaster `content` in table and tooltips
-* Unit tests for APIs and scripts
-* Dockerize backend and frontend for deployment

----